WillsonSmith/CSS3Butt.in/readme.md

 # [CSS3Butt.in](http://css3butt.in)

+It's funny because it says butt.

-CSS3 Butt.in is built on the [HTML5 Boilerplate](http://html5boilerplate.com)(3.0.2) using [Font Awesome](http://fortawesome.github.com/Font-Awesome/) for scalable icons.
+CSS3 Butt.in is built on the [HTML5 Boilerplate](http://html5boilerplate.com)(3.0.2) using [Font Awesome](http://fortawesome.github.com/Font-Awesome/) for scalable icons (yay, no images!).

 ## Quick start